fenomas/glsl-projectron/README.md

     npm install
     npm start

 That launches the demo client, a web page that provides a UI to the core library.
+(Uncheck "Paused" to get started.)

 Alternately run `npm run viewer` to see a simple projection viewer, or `npm run bundle` to browserify the examples.

 To use the library directly: